MTG/da-tacos/README.md

 This work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 765068 (MIP-Frontiers).

-This work has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 770376 (TROMPA).
+This work has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 770376 (TROMPA).

 <img src="https://upload.wikimedia.org/wikipedia/commons/b/b7/Flag_of_Europe.svg" height="64" hspace="20">